top of page

 Starting Groups

 At the finish line, I treated myself to a glass of champagne (along with my free bananas) and followed it up with a huge pancake breakfast at a favorite breakfast spot.
-This year, I ran the race with my two children (18 and 21) and my daughter's best friend.
-It was something I wanted to do with them while we were all physically capable and had time on the calendar.
-But I think this will be the last time I do this particular race for several reasons:
+More to come on that later.

 Many racers told me that their favorite Disney race is the Wine and Dine, which is in October/November.
 They say it's great because of the food and drinks available in the park after the race.
 If I do another Disney race, that might be the one I try.